 Dramaturg: Julia Corrigan

-Additional collaborators: Elsa Dial, Jazelle Foster, Cassagnol Leonidas Jr., Clarissa Marie Ligon, Olivia Luna, Leah Ogawa
+Additional collaborators: Elsa Dial, Evelyn Dumont, Jazelle Foster, Elena Kritter, Cassagnol Leonidas Jr., Clarissa Marie Ligon, Olivia Luna, Leah Ogawa, and Alana S. Thomas

 Welcome to the Doll Den was developed through a staged reading at The Drama League in August 2017, a residency and workshop production at The Tank in February 2017, a work-in-progress production at Dixon Place in June 2016, and a Rough Draft Residency at The Drama League in June 2016.
 See information on past productions.